 If you charge your Fitbit overnight, it may not matter that it charges slowly.
 However, folks that wear their Fitbits overnight to track sleep and other health metrics (like snoring!) need their Fitbits to charge fast.

 Since I often wear my Fitbit to bed, I couldn’t wait hours and hours for my Versa 3 to charge.
-So, I need a solution that worked and allowed me to fast charge my Fitbit while showering and getting ready for the day.
+So, I needed a solution that allowed me to fast charge my Fitbit while showering and getting ready for the day.

 How to get your Fitbit charging quickly and stop these charging warnings on your Fitbit